Did Kona Blue Really Come to Fruition? Speculation

 jameshall042999@gmail.com

 In a revelatory interview on the Weaponized podcast, Dr. James Lacatski, a former DIA intelligence officer and the original program manager for AAWSAP, broke his silence to reveal a starkly different truth: Kona Blue did not die with a DHS rejection letter.
 Instead, it survived, mutated, and may remain operational.
+Furthermore, Lacatski claimed he ran it!
+This is a monumental revelation that no one is paying attention to!

 Much More Than a Proposal